Fiordland National park hiking trails

 How to get to Fiordland National Park

 Fiordland National Park is large and you cannot see it all in just a day.
 Some folks do a one-day trip from Queenstown to Milford Sound but I wouldn’t recommend that, it’s too far and too rushed.
 It’s better to visit Fiordland National Park from Te Anau, a small village and the last real town before the Milford Road begins.
-Note that there is no gas and no mobile connection past Te Anau!
+Note that there is no gas and almost no mobile connection past Te Anau!

 Fiordland National Park camping

 There are a few large campsites in Te Anau which should be booked in advance in high season.
 Trust me on that, I found out the hard way.
 I eventually managed to find a spot at Te Anau Kiwi Holiday Park.
-If you wish to stay at a DOC Camping site without service, then your best spot is the Cascade Creek Campsite along the Milford Road, it’s the furthest one down and the closest you can stay near Milford Sound, without breaking the bank for an expensive Milford Sound Lodge or overnight cruise.
+If you wish to stay at a DOC Camping site without service, then your best spot is the Cascade Creek Campsite along the Milford Road, it’s the furthest one down and the closest you can stay near Milford Sound, without breaking the bank for an expensive Milford Sound Lodge.
 It’s first come first serve and I absolutely loved staying here for a couple of nights.
 No cell phone connection, no electricity, just a lot of silence.
 And sand flies, of course …

 Camping in Fiordland National Park